 This DPA shall be in effect in relation to each User, for as long and such User, uses any of the Wix Services, provided however, that that in event in which Wix is obligated, according to the terms of this DPA or any Wix Policies, to keep Personal Data of a User Customer following the termination of the Services, this DPA shall continue to be in effect for as long as Wix holds such Personal Data.

 Upon termination of the use by the User of the Services, and unless Wix is required to retain such User Customer Data under Wix Policies, any agreement or applicable laws, Wix shall, including upon written request by the User, delete the User’s Personal Data as soon as reasonably practicable and according to Wix Policies and applicable laws.

 Wix shall have the right to amend and/or adjust any of the terms of this DPA as may be required from time-to-time, in order to comply with any applicable laws or regulations.

-Any questions regarding this DPA or requests from Users to exercise Data Subject Rights as described herein or in the GDPR, should be addressed to the Wix Data Protection Officer at email@example.com.
+Any questions regarding this DPA or requests from Users to exercise Data Subject Rights as described herein, in the GDPR, or other applicable reguation, should be addressed to the Wix Data Protection Officer at email@example.com.
 Wix will attempt to resolve any complaints regarding the use of your User Customer Data in accordance with this DPA and Wix Policies.